-There was no accretion expense for the three months ended August 31, 2010 as a result of the repurchase transaction described below.
-In the three months ended August 31, 2009, accretion expense of \$80 thousand reflects accretion on the convertible debentures from the beginning of the period to June 19, 2009 the date of repurchase of the debentures.
-Accretion charges arose as under GAAP the Company allocated the proceeds from each tranche of the debentures to the debt and equity instruments issued on a relative fair value basis resulting in the \$15.0 million debentures having an initial cumulative carrying value of \$9.8 million as of their dates of issuance.
-Each reporting period, the Company was required to accrete the carrying value of the convertible debentures such that at maturity on October 6, 2009, the carrying value of the debentures would have been the face value of \$15.0 million.
+There was no accretion expense for the three and six-month periods ended November 30, 2010 as a result of the repurchase transaction described below.
+There was no accretion expense during the three-month period ended November 30, 2009.
+The accretion expense recorded in the six-month period ended November 30, 2009 relates to the period June 1, 2009 to June 19, 2009.
+When the debentures were originally established, the Company allocated the proceeds from each tranche of the debentures to the debt and equity instruments issued on a relative fair value basis resulting in the \$15.0 million debentures having an initial cumulative carrying value of \$9.8 million as of their dates of issuance.
+Prior to the repurchase of the convertible debentures, each reporting period, the Company accreted the carrying value of the debentures would be the face amount of \$15.0 million.
+As a result of the repurchase transaction, the Company no longer incurs accretion costs on these debentures.